BravoClassic/Summary-and-Subtitles/backend/README.md

 ## Running the backend

 To run the backend for the app, follow these steps:
+- activate the virtual environment by running the command `source venv/bin/activate`
 - use the command `cd backend` to navigate to the backend directory
 - run the command 'flask --app server run' to start the Flask server